miguelc3/PSR_TestAssignment3/README.md

 # Team Hunt - PSR 2021/2022

+## The game
+This project consists of two basic modes: <br>
+- Manual mode
+- Automatic mode (Team Hunt)

+Manual mode allows you to drive the robot using your own keyboard (just don't expect it to be like Gran Turismo).
+This also includes a visualization of what the robot is detecting (camera, laser), using RVIZ.<br>

+Automatic mode or Team Hunt is a game where 1 team out of 3 chases the others and tries to touch them.
+The game works by score losing points or winning points accordingly with the team you represent and if you catch or get caught. <br>

 ## Constitution of the Repository
 This repository has three packages: <br>
 - p_g11_bringup - This is responsible for launching the other files, because it has all the launch files necessary to run this program;